 A selection of suggested energy sector technologies and processes for energy sector redevelopment in the DPRK are provided in Attachment A-7 to this paper.
-These energy sector options address DPRK energy insecurity in a variety of ways, and would be logical elements to offer as inducements to the DPRK for engagement and, in a coordinated, consistent, and stepwise fashion, as benefits to offer the DPRK in return for concessions on its nuclear weapons and related programs.
+These energy sector options address DPRK energy insecurity in a variety of ways, and would be logical elements to offer as inducements to the DPRK for engagement and, in a coordinated, consistent, and

-Most of these options-all of which, in our view, are crucial pieces of the redevelopment puzzle for the DPRK-have elements that can be implemented in the short-term (for example, capacity-building and humanitarian aid), and medium-term (for example, demonstration projects), but all, ultimately, will require a concerted program of assistance over many years.[14]
-The options suggested range from wholesale replacement of the DPRK's electricity transmission and distribution grid to development of renewable energy systems, deployment of energy efficiency throughout the DPRK economy, and rebuilding rural infrastructure to allow the DPRK to better feed its people.
+Most of these options-all of which, in our view, are crucial pieces of the redevelopment puzzle for the DPRK-have elements that can be implemented in the short-term (for example, capacitybuilding and humanitarian aid), and medium-term (for example, demonstration projects), but all, ultimately, will require a concerted program of assistance over many years.
+14 The options suggested range from wholesale replacement of the DPRK's electricity transmission and distribution grid to development of renewable energy systems, deployment of energy efficiency throughout the DPRK economy, and rebuilding rural infrastructure to allow the DPRK to better feed its people.
 Notably, many of these options are also of keen interest to the DPRK.
-This interest was evidenced in Nautilus Institute's interactions with DPRK delegations from 1997 through 2014 (as indicated, for example, in Figure 6-1), but also appears to a large extent in the document Intended Nationally Determined Contribution of Democratic People's Republic of Korea, dated September 2016, and submitted to the United Nations Framework Convention on Climate Change (UNFCCC).[15]
+This interest was evidenced in Nautilus Institute's interactions with DPRK delegations from 1997 through 2014 (as indicated, for example, in Figure 6-1), but also appears to a large extent in the document Intended Nationally Determined Contribution of Democratic People's Republic of Korea, dated September 2016, and submitted to the United Nations Framework Convention on Climate Change (UNFCCC).
 The DPRK's "INDC" submission provides insights on topics such as the official policies on climate change and other environmental issues, on the DPRK's intended energy-sector (and more broadly, economic) growth through 2030, and the DPRK's "wish list" of energy-sector and other technologies-at least those with potential to reduce greenhouse gas emissions-for which it would propose to seek international assistance in implementation.
-This "wish list" has many commonalities with the listing of potential cooperation projects described in Attachment A-7 and in numerous papers and reports by Nautilus authors.[16]
+This "wish list" has many commonalities with the listing of potential cooperation projects described in Attachment A-7 and in numerous papers and reports by Nautilus authors.
+16